 Here you can see what I mean about having to move the screws.
 As we started to pre-drill for the legs our drill bit hit the screw in the brace.
 Don’t be us.

 I used filler to cover this and all of the screw heads up and it was no worse for wear.
-Sand you piece as need for a smooth finish.
+Sand your piece as needed for a smooth finish.

 Finished size: 48 1×4 ” l, 32 1/4″ h and 11 3/4 d.